AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/har.md

 ## What are HAR files?

 The HAR (HTTP ARchive) format is a JSON-formatted archive file for logging of a web browser's interaction with a site.
-The specifications of HAR format defines an archival data for HTTP transactions that used by a browser to export detailed information about web pages it loads.
+The specifications of HAR format define archival data for HTTP transactions that a browser uses to export detailed information about the web pages it loads.
 More detailed description of HAR file format and its specification you can find at [softwareishard.com](http://www.softwareishard.com/blog/har-12-spec/) website.

 ## How to get HAR files